10 Thanksgiving movies to get you in the holiday spirit

 This week, families and friends are gathering across the country to reunite, to give thanks, to eat turkey and potatoes and pie, to argue about politics, to drink too much wine, to ignore grim historical realities, to resurrect old grudges, to resent parents, to criticize children, to tolerate in-laws, to discover heretofore concealed flaws in significant others, to line up for hours to hunt bargains in the middle of the night, and — most importantly of all — to watch movies, of course.

 Major national holiday though it may be, Thanksgiving lacks the endless narrative possibilities of Halloween, the romance of New Year’s Eve, and the built-in soundtrack, palette, and characters that come with the expertly branded Christmas.
 But that doesn’t mean that filmmakers haven’t been able to find something cinematic in the fourth Thursday in November.
-So whether you can’t be bothered to go all the way to see Justice League or you’re just trying to get excited for Thanksgiving, here are 10 seasonal movies to stream and be thankful for this Turkey Day.
+So whether you can’t be bothered to go all the way to see Ralph Breaks the Internet or you’re just trying to get excited for Thanksgiving, here are 10 seasonal movies to stream and be thankful for this Turkey Day.

 What’s Cooking?
 (2000)